saisriharsha19/cis6930fa24-assignment0/README.md

 # Assignment Description

+1. Downloading non-empty data from a URL
+2. Extrating title field from FBI API
+3. Extrating subjects field from FBI API
+4. Extrating field_offices field from FBI API
+5. Printing the full thorn separated file.

-The assignment task is to fetch data from an FBI API using the link https://api.fbi.gov/wanted/v1/list?page={2} where the page specifies the page number in the FBI file which the data needs to be fetched.
-After fetching the data, we need to process(Clean) it to show only the required fileds and print them on the standard output.
+The assignment task is to fetch non-empty data from an FBI API using the link https://api.fbi.gov/wanted/v1/list?page={2} where the page specifies the page number in the FBI file which the data needs to be fetched.
+After fetching the data, we need to process(Clean) it to show only the required fileds such as title, subjects and filed_offices seperated by thorn character and print them to the standard output.
+We need to make sure that if there are multiple strings in a filed, we need to seperate them using commas.
 After printing the desired output, we need to test our files(functions) if they are working as expected.
 For testing these functions, we need to use pytest module in Python.
 The code should be clean and easy to read, for this we need to chunk or seperate our code into functions for better readability, understandability and security of the developed code.
 There is another aspect in this assignment which is creating a README file, which helps new users or people who will be working on this code to be better understandable.

 # How to install
 pipenv install -e .